 1. TWO corn stalks with washed roots (no soil), exhibited in one plain bucket with no advertising.
-Attach an information card that
+Attach an information card tha includes:

-includes:

 Variety or hybrid and number

-- varioty of Hybria and Hambor

-• Date of planting
+, Date of planting

-• Maturity (early, medium, late)
+, Maturity (early, medium, late)

-• Kind and amount of fertilizer applied
+, Kind and amount of fertilizer applied

-• Width of rows

-- Approximate population planted per acre \\\\\\
+• Width of rows • Approximate population planted per acre

 - 2. OR a poster on one of the following topics:

 - The parts of the corn plant

-- Identify some pests of corn
+- · Identify some pests of corn

 - Effects of planting depth on corn growth